Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-So, what is the difference between being “a little blue” and depressed?
+So, what's the difference between being “feeling a little down” and depressed?

-The National Institute of Mental Health, defines depression as an abnormal state with no specific cause.
+The National Institute of Mental Health, defines depression as a common, but serious mood disorder.
+It affects the way a person feels, thinks and handles daily activities, such as sleeping, eating and working.
 It often goes unrecognized in older adults because “sadness is not their main symptom.”

 Still, people are unique.
 Many other symptoms may be present.
 Someone who is depressed may feel: